 Perfect Pairings

-A steak this good deserves some equally impressive sides.
-Keep it simple with roasted potatoes, baked potatoes, or crispy fries to soak up all those juices.
-You can also try other starches like instant pot macaroni and cheese, Mexican rice, or a quinoa casserole
+A steak this good deserves some equally impressive sides and appetizers.
+Keep it simple with an easy escargot recipe, roasted potatoes, baked potatoes, or crispy fries to soak up all those juices.
+You can also try other starches like instant pot macaroni and cheese, Mexican rice, or a broccoli quinoa casserole.

 For veggies, try serving asparagus, corn on the cob, or oven-roasted tomatoes.
 Or simply toss together an easy salad.